Disney Sora Partnership: 5 Essential Things You Need to Know About the $1B Deal

 Is this good or bad for human artists?

 Complicated question.
 It probably reduces some entry-level animation and video production work.
 But it also creates new opportunities for people who learn to use these tools creatively.
-The artists who adapt will thrive; the ones who don’t will struggle.
+The artists who adapt will thrive.
+The ones who don’t will struggle.
 Same story as every major technology shift.

 Want AI tips that actually work? 💡